chaitrapirisingula/yapper/README.md

 # [yapper4u.web.app](https://yapper4u.web.app/)
-practice languages with this speed game! it even includes a few languages not included in popular language learning apps
+practice languages with this speed game! it even has a few languages not included in popular language learning apps